Does chai tea have caffeine?

 Chai tea does contain caffeine, but the caffeine content can vary depending on several factors.
 Since black tea forms the base of most chai tea blends, brands can play a significant role in preparing it.

-Yes, chai tea has caffeine.
-On average, a cup of natural chai tea contains about 5.6 mg of caffeine per fluid ounce, translating to approximately 30-45 mg of caffeine in an eight-oz cup compared to 90 mg of caffeine in a cup of brewed coffee.
-Thus, coffee is preferable to tea if you need a quick boost.
+On average, a cup of natural chai tea contains about 5.6 mg of caffeine per fluid ounce, equals to approximately 30-45 mg of caffeine in an eight-oz cup.

 A regular cup of tea holds half the caffeine in the same-sized cup of coffee.
 But wait, there’s more!
 Chai tea also boasts antioxidants and bold flavors